SteadyDancer: Harmonized and Coherent Human Image Animation with First-Frame Preservation: Method

 \subsection{Condition-Reconciliation Mechanism}

-The Na\"ive Baseline attempts to preserve both appearance and motion by leveraging a simple additive fusion of the conditional features.
-However, this approach ignores a fundamental misalignment: the fine-grained appearance from the static image often conflicts structurally and semantically with the motion dynamics of the driving pose, which is particularly acute for the I2V paradigm.
-As a result, this simple fusion often biases the model towards motion control, severely compromising its ability to retain appearance details.
-To resolve this trade-off, we propose the Condition-Reconciliation Mechanism, a three-aspect approach designed to achieve precise motion control without sacrificing first-frame preservation.
+The Na\"ive Baseline uses simple additive fusion to preserve appearance and motion, but this conflates static image details with driving-pose dynamics, a conflict especially acute in I2V.
+The fused signal often favors control and weakens appearance retention.
+We therefore propose the Condition-Reconciliation Mechanism, a three-aspect design for precise control with first-frame preservation.

 \textbf{Condition Fusion.} We identify that the element-wise addition is a critical bottleneck of Naïve Baseline, which conflates the static appearance ($z_c$) and dynamic pose ($z_p$) signals, leading to information loss and mutual interference.
-To resolve this, we replace it with channel-wise concatenation, which preserves the distinctness of each condition: This separation allows the model to learn more effective representations for each signal, resulting in significantly improved appearance preservation and motion control.
+To resolve this, we replace it with channel-wise concatenation as: which keeps conditions distinct, improving appearance preservation and motion control.

-\textbf{Condition Injection.} A common parameter-intensive injection approach, such as using adapters or decoupled cross-attention, significantly increases trainable parameters and attention complexity, risking interference with the pre-trained model's generation capacity and leading to performance degradation.
-To mitigate this, we adopt a parameter-efficient strategy.
-First, the pose latent $z_p$ is injected along with the image condition without additional modules.
-Second, we utilize LoRA-based fine-tuning.
-This combination efficiently enhances motion control while preserving generation capacity, such as first-frame preservation.
+\textbf{Condition Injection.} Parameter-intensive injection, e.g., adapters or decoupled cross-attention, increases trainable parameters and attention cost, risking interference with the pre-trained generator.
+We instead inject the pose latent $z_p$ with the image condition and apply LoRA fine-tuning, enhancing motion control while preserving generation capacity and first-frame fidelity.

 \textbf{Condition Augmentation.} To further reinforce the preservation of the first frame, we introduce two augmentation strategies.
 First, we augment the DiT input at the temporal level.
-We take the channel-concatenated latent $z_{\text{cond}}$ from the Condition Fusion and temporally concatenate it with the image latent $z_{c_0}$ and the first-frame pose latent $z_{p_0}$ as:

-This provides the model with an explicit, clean reference to the starting appearance and pose.
+We take the channel-concatenated latent $z_{\text{cond}}$ from the Condition Fusion and temporally concatenate it with the image latent $z_{c_0}$ and the first-frame pose latent $z_{p_0}$ as: This provides the model with an explicit, clean reference to the starting appearance and pose.
 Second, we enhance the global context $c_{clip}$ by concatenating it with the CLIP feature of the first pose frame.
 This provides the model with a richer, pose-aware semantic embedding.
 These two augmentations work synergistically to improve identity preservation and visual consistency.